Register of Electors

 - Extracts from the register may be recorded only by making hand written notes.
 Photocopying or electronic recording are not permitted by law.

 - Information taken from the register must not be used for direct marketing purposes (as per section 11(3) of the Data Protection Act 1998), unless the information has been published in the edited version of the register.

 Under these regulations, anyone who fails to observe these conditions is committing a criminal offence.
 The penalty is a fine of up to £5,000.

-Buying the Edited Register
+Buying the Open Register

 The open register is publicly available and can be bought, in whole or in part, and used for any purpose.
 Information on the cost of buying the open register is available from Electoral Services.